plant-based CHOCOLATE CAKE // LEFTOVERS

 👉 Don´t open the oven, you can always leave the cake in the oven for a few more minutes.

-10. Serve as is or with a scoop of vegan ice cream, vanilla flavour or vegan source cream or vegan custard.
+9. Serve as is or with a scoop of vegan ice cream, vanilla flavor or vegan source cream, or vegan custard.

 DID YOU KNOW?

-Chocolate is a food product made from roasted and ground cacao pods, that is available as a liquid, solid or paste, on its own or as a flavouring agent in other foods.
+Chocolate is a food product made from roasted and ground cacao pods, that is available as a liquid, solid, or paste, on its own, or as a flavoring agent in other foods.
 Cacao has been consumed in some form since at least the Olmec civilization (19th-11th century BCE), and the majority of Mesoamerican people – including the Maya and Aztecs – made chocolate beverages.